nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding Contacts by Tag : `findbytag`

-Finds persons whose tags match the given tag names.
+Finds persons whose tags match the given keyword.

 Format: `findbytag t/TAGNAME`

 * The `TAGNAME` parameter **must** be specified.
 * Search is case-insensitive e.g. `clients` is the same as `Clients`.
-* An error will be thrown if the specified `TAGNAME` does not exist.
+* If there are no tags that contain that keyword, display an empty list.

 Examples:
 * `findbytag t/friends` Displays the contact information of contacts who have the *friends* tag.